syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ### Scroll to specific position

-SfDataGrid allows to position the scroll row or column in view programmatically by passing `DataGridScrollPosition` to `rowPosition` and `columnPosition` in `scrollToCell`, `ScrollToRow`, `ScrollToColumn` methods.
-Below are the four types of positions.
+`SfDataGrid` allows to position the scrolled row or column in view programmatically by passing `DataGridScrollPosition` to `rowPosition` and `columnPosition` arguments respectively in `scrollToCell` and `position` argument of `scrollToRow` and `scrollToColumn` methods.
+Below are the four types of positions available,

 `makeVisible`: Scroll to make a specified row/column visible in datagrid.
 If the specified row/column is already in view, scrolling will not occur.
 `start`: Scroll to make the row/column positioned at the start of the datagrid.